What Would You Do, Chums?

 What Would You Do, Chums? is a 1939 British comedy film directed by John Baxter and starring Syd Walker, Jean Gillie, Cyril Chamberlain and Peter Gawthorne.
+It was written by Gordon Crier, David Evans, Geoffrey Orme and Con West based on a sketch Walker hosted in the BBC radio series Band Waggon, and the film's title was taken from the popular catchphrase of Walker in the series.
 It was made at Elstree Studios.
-The film's title was the popular catchphrase of comedian Syd Walker in BBC radio's Band Waggon series.